-The best type of violin strings will depend on your playing level and needs, as well as the tonal qualities your prefer.
+The best type of violin strings will depend on your playing level and needs, as well as the tonal qualities you prefer.
 Moreover, different violins may respond better to different string types.
-As with selecting a violin and finding the perfect violin bow, choosing your strings can be a sometimes lengthy process that shouldn’t be neglected.
+As with selecting a violin and finding the perfect violin bow, choosing the best violin strings can be a sometimes lengthy process that shouldn’t be neglected.

 Like this post?
 Join the TakeLessons community and receive exclusive updates, expert advice, tips and more!
 Sign up for email updates here!